kapresoft/kapresoft.github.io/_posts/java/2024-01-04-spring-intro-to-application-scope.md

 }
 ```

-By following these best practices and being aware of common pitfalls, you can harness the power of _@Application_ scope effectively in your Spring applications, ensuring they perform reliably and efficiently.
+By following these best practices and being aware of common pitfalls, you can harness the power of _@ApplicationScope_ effectively in your Spring applications, ensuring they perform reliably and efficiently.

 ## Conclusion

-In this article, we've explored the essential concepts of _@Application_ scope in Spring applications.
+In this article, we've explored the essential concepts of _@ApplicationScope_ in Spring applications.
 We discussed its advantages, practical implementation steps, best practices, and common pitfalls.

-Understanding _@Application_ scope is pivotal for efficient Spring application development.
+Understanding _@ApplicationScope_ is pivotal for efficient Spring application development.
 Its global accessibility, resource efficiency, and data-sharing capabilities make it a valuable tool in your development toolbox.
 By following best practices and avoiding common pitfalls, you can harness its power effectively.